davdar/maam/writeup/pldi15.markdown

     ςᵖˢ₀ := {⟨e,⊥,⊥,∙,⊥,∙⟩}

 To arrive at an abstract interpreter we seek a finite state space.
-First we abstract the value space `PVal` as `AVal`, which only tracks integer parity:
+First we abstract the value space `Val` as `AVal`, which only tracks integer parity:

     AVal := 𝒫(Clo + {-,0,+})